Why Consider Commercial Solar Installation?

 Hedge Against Rising Utility Rates

-When Big Dog installs a commercial solar energy system virtually no maintenance is required and the system operates without adding additional noise.
-Depending on the roof structure of a business, access to the system is easy and if anything should need checked on after installation, this process can be done quickly and efficiently.
+- When Big Dog installs a commercial solar energy system virtually no maintenance is required and the system operates without adding additional noise.
+Depending on the roof structure of a business, access to the system is easy and if anything should need to be checked on after installation, this process can be done quickly and efficiently.
 Individual solar cells tend to be rather fragile.
 However, they are encased in a protective case of tempered glass and non-corrosive aluminum.
 Due to the nature of the elements that solar panels are regularly exposed to, manufacturers build very sturdy panels aimed to withstand such environments.
 Because the panels are built to withstand rain, hail and other weather-related threats, most solar panel manufacturers offer a full warranty over their solar panels for 20-25 years.
 What this means to you is that once you make the move to solar, you will experience clean electricity for at least 25 years from a system that is just as functional and more reliable than standard electrical utility.